cds-snc/exploration-documentation/ProcessDocumentation.md

 ### Service: Where Explorations live in the CDS service model

-As part of our work on this service, we did some mapping of the broader CDS service model, and created a centralized Intake process.

 (add map)

-Each of the squares represents one of the services that we offer, such as Notify, Forms, Embedded Partnerships etc and there’s arrows going between all of them, showing how they connect with each other and work together.
+Each of the squares represents one of the services that we offer, such as Notify, Forms, Embedded Partnerships etc. and there’s arrows going between all of them, showing how they connect with each other and work together.

-There’s an intake process at the beginning, on the left side.
+There’s also our new Intake process at the beginning, on the left side.
 This is how departments come into the organization, and get triaged to different units depending on their needs.

 ### Service: How the process works (overview)